JuniperPhoton/Carousel.SwiftUI/README.md

 controller.stopAnimation()
 ```

-By default, `CarouselController` uses `CADispalyLink` based method to drive the animation, you can also provide your own implementation, by conforming to `DisplaySyncer` protocol and pass it to the initializer of `CarouselController`.
+By default, `CarouselController` uses `CADispalyLink` based method to drive the animation, you can also provide your own implementation by conforming to `DisplaySyncer` protocol and pass it to the initializer of `CarouselController`.
 See the initializer of `CarouselController` for more details.

 To animate switching orientation of the `CarouselView`, you can simply declare the orientation as a state and change it within an animation transaction: